Atharva-Shinde/demodocker/Readme.md

 ### Step 7

 Push the built docker image to a container registry.
-For this project we will use docker hub.
-So we will use `docker push <dockerhub-username>/<project-name>:<version>`
+For this project we will use docker hub. `docker push <dockerhub-username>/<project-name>:<version>`

+## To try this project locally pull the docker image from [Docker-Hub](https://hub.docker.com/repository/docker/atharvashinde/demodocker)
+`docker push atharvashinde/demodocker`